nixworks/public/news/2015/07/9/same-sex-marriage-in-puerto-rico-the-us-court-of-appeals-for-the-1st-circuit-rules-the-ban-in-the-region-2-1-unconstitutional-paving-way.md

 ### [2015-07-9](/news/2015/07/9/index.md)

-# Same-sex marriage in Puerto Rico.
-The US Court of Appeals for the 1st Circuit rules the ban in the region 2-1 unconstitutional, paving way for same-sex marriages.
+# Same-sex marriage in Puerto Rico: The US Court of Appeals for the 1st Circuit rules the ban in the region 2-1 unconstitutional, paving way for same-sex marriages.

 A federal appeals court on Wednesday ruled Puerto Rico&#039;s same-sex marriage ban is unconstitutional.